 2. Find the right emotion to tap into

 How do you know which emotion to tap into for that new product launch?
 The Institute of Neuroscience and Psychology identified the four distinct emotions as happy, sad, afraid/surprise and anger/ disgust.
 Fear and anger are often used to invoke change through public service announcements.
 Happiness and sadness are the main avenues for products.
-There are different degrees of each, though.
-For instance, happiness can be portrayed through optimism, joy, love, trust and interest whereas sadness can be described as empathy, altruism and wanting to give to others.
+There are different degrees of each emotion, though.
+For instance, happiness can be portrayed through optimism, joy, love, trust and interest, whereas sadness can be described as empathy, altruism and wanting to give to others.
 The feeling of sadness inspires those to act upon a cause and help those in need.

 3. Listen to your customers